brentonmangum/hello-world/README.md

 # hello-world

-Hopefully I am able to learn something during this tutorial
+I have learned so much during this tutorial!

+Well here goes nothing.